Hussseinkizz/git-copy/README.md

-# git-copy
+# git-coppy

-`git-copy` is a simple command-line tool that allows you to copy a Git repository to your local machine without including the Git history and `.git` folder.
+`git-coppy` is a simple command-line tool that allows you to copy a Git repository to your local machine without including the Git history and `.git` folder.

 This is useful when you want just the files from a repository without the version control metadata, basically you only want the files of the repo without the git stuff.